thiagovscoelho/rbtray/README.md

  - Added customizable hot key feature.
  - Made appropriate installers for both 32 and 64 bit OS.

-Benbuck Nason, the original developer, has decided not to add new features to RBTray, so this fork is independent as of now.
+Benbuck Nason, the developer of the original version on Github, has decided not to add new features to RBTray, so this fork is independent as of now.

 ## Download